Bible Journaling with Teenagers

 Finding the Right Bible to use for your Journal

-Bible journaling is a wonderful tool to help teenagers have a more meaningful relationship with their savior.
-Some people are hesitant when it comes to Bible journaling, along with writing in their Bibles, but remember that creativity is something that comes from the Lord.
+Some people are hesitant about Bible journaling, as well as writing in their Bibles, but remember that creativity comes from the Lord.
 It’s about growing and worshiping God in a fun and whole new way.
 And don’t think that Bible journaling is only geared towards teenage girls because it’s not.
-Your teenage son can enjoy it too.

 Leave a Reply